pglombardo/PasswordPusher/containers/docker/README.md

     ```
 OpenShift observations:
 - your cluster needs persistent storage for PostgreSQL to save the data
-- if you want the PasswordPusher template to be available to ALL the projects (Other category in the catalog) in the cluster you need to create the template in the OpenShift namespace: `oc create -f template-with-buildconfig.yaml -n openshift`
+- if you want the Password Pusher template to be available to ALL the projects (Other category in the catalog) in the cluster you need to create the template in the OpenShift namespace: `oc create -f template-with-buildconfig.yaml -n openshift`
 - if you want to change the PostgreSQL credentials, modify the `DATABASE_URL` environment variable in the `docker/passwordpusher-openshift/Dockerfile` and also update the credentials when you launch the PostgreSQL installation a few lines above